 Easier customizations and integrations – As Business Solutions so succinctly puts it, “because SaaS vendors provide services in addition to their software, and because of SaaS’s flexible application programming interface (API) economy, cloud-based infrastructure enables simpler integration between field service apps and other enterprise software like ERP and CRM systems.”

 Less burden on your IT department – Any organization considering an on-premises solution must decide if it is committed to the ongoing investment in staff.
-With on-premises software IT staff must be equipped to handle installation, configuration, support and management of the software.
+With on-premises software, IT staff must be equipped to handle the installation, configuration, support, and management of the software.
 Vendors offering cloud-based solutions handle the initialization and offer real-time support and automatic upgrades, so it is significantly less taxing on a client’s IT department and a company may be able to achieve savings through a scaled-back investment in IT.

 Enhanced security – We have blogged about why the cloud is more secure than it generally gets credit for, and the Business Solutions piece takes things a step further by stating that unless you have “an IT department large enough to devote its time, effort, and resources to protecting the company’s data, it may make sense to host with a SaaS provider.”
 As the piece accurately concludes, “SaaS solutions host data off-site and apply security policies and continually track emerging threats to the information.
 In the case of equipment failure or a network crash…..hosting data off-site will increase the chances of data recovery.”